Stormbound-Games/stormbound-kitty/docs/ADDING_A_STORY.md

   // … more stories here …
   {
     // … your story there.
-  }
+  },
 ]
 ```

-> ❔ If you’re a little scared of working directly in the browser, feel free to copy the content into a text editor of your choice such as Notepad or Notepadd++.
+> ❔ If you’re a little scared of working directly in the browser, feel free to copy the content into a text editor of your choice such as Notepad or Notepad++.
 Nothing like Word or Google Docs however as it will replace quotation marks with straight quotes and things like this.
 Once you’re happy with the result, paste your content back into the big text area.

 ## Submitting your story